pytorch/serve/benchmarks/README.md

-# MXNet Model Server Benchmarking
+# Torchserve Model Server Benchmarking

-The benchmarks measure the performance of TS on various models and benchmarks.
+The benchmarks measure the performance of TorchServe on various models and benchmarks.
 It supports either a number of built-in models or a custom model passed in as a path or URL to the .model file.
 It also runs various benchmarks using these models (see benchmarks section below).
 The benchmarks are run through a python3 script on the user machine through jmeter.
-TS is run on the same machine in a docker instance to avoid network latencies.
-The benchmark must be run from within the context of the full TS repo because it executes the local code as the version of TS (and it is recompiled between runs) for ease of development.
+TorchServe is run on the same machine in a docker instance to avoid network latencies.
+The benchmark must be run from within the context of the full TorchServe repo because it executes the local code as the version of TorchServe (and it is recompiled between runs) for ease of development.

 ## Installation

 ### Ubuntu

 The script is mainly intended to run on a Ubuntu EC2 instance.
 For this reason, we have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on this environment.
-All you need to do is run this file and clone the TS repo.
+All you need to do is run this file and clone the TorchServe repo.

 ### MacOS

 For mac, you should have python3 and java installed.
-If you wish to run the default benchmarks featuring a docker-based instance of TS, you will need to install docker as well.
+If you wish to run the default benchmarks featuring a docker-based instance of TorchServe, you will need to install docker as well.
 Finally, you will need to install jmeter with plugins which can be accomplished by running `mac_install_dependencies.sh`.

 ### Other